 This Summer Squash Pasta is perfect for a delicious, 30-minute weeknight meal!
 It’s one of my favorite summertime meals when I’m in a rush, but still want something satisfying and delicious.
-This pasta recipe is super simple with just a few key ingredients: onion, squash, garlic, basil, a can of crushed tomatoes, parmesan cheese, pasta, and salt to taste.
-It reminds me of the many rustic Italian dishes that take advantage of the quality of seasonal ingredients and simple preparations.
+This pasta recipe is super simple with just a few key ingredients: squash, garlic, basil, crushed tomatoes, parmesan cheese, and pasta.
+It reminds me of the many rustic Italian dishes that celebrate of the quality of seasonal ingredients and simple preparations.

 How to Make Summer Squash Pasta

-There are just two steps to this recipe:
+There are just two steps to this squash pasta recipe:

 - Make the Sauce by sautéing some onion and squash until softened.
-Then, toss in the garlic and pour in a 14 oz can of crushed tomatoes (I like to use Mutti or home canned).
-You can use tomato sauce if you prefer, but the small pieces in crushed tomatoes goes well with the squash when cooked down together.
-Toss in a few leaves of basil and cook everything down for about 5 minutes on medium low.
-Then, you can toss in some parmesan cheese.
-Season with salt to taste and toss in the pasta when ready.
-(You can add a little pasta water to thin the sauce down as needed.)
+Then, toss in the garlic and pour in a 14 oz can of crushed tomatoes.
+You can use tomato sauce if you prefer, but the small pieces in crushed tomatoes go well with the squash when cooked down together.
+Toss in a few leaves of basil and cook for about 5 minutes on medium-low.
+Sprinkle in some parmesan cheese and salt, and toss with the pasta (add a little pasta water to thin the sauce down, if needed).

 - Cook the pasta.
-Toss the pasta in to cook when you add in the garlic.
+Toss the pasta in to cook when you add in the garlic for the sauce.
 This way your pasta and sauce will be done at about the same time.
-After mixing the pasta into the sauce, you can garnish with parmesan cheese, breadcrumbs, and/or more herbs.
+After mixing the pasta into the sauce, you can garnish with parmesan cheese, breadcrumbs, chili flakes, herbs, etc.

-The real key to simple recipes is to use good ingredients and thoughtful preparation.
-For this recipe in particular, use good quality olive oil and crushed tomatoes.
-Mutti and Pomi are the best canned/boxed crushed tomatoes I’ve found–they’re sweet, robust, and aren’t watered down like other brands.
+The real key to simple recipes is to use good ingredients.
+For this recipe in particular, use high-quality olive oil and crushed tomatoes.
+Mutti and Pomi are the best canned/boxed crushed tomatoes I’ve found–they’re sweet, robust, and aren’t as watered down as some other brands.
 It’s pure tomato goodness!
 If you happen to have canned tomatoes from your garden, even better.
+San Marzanos are an excellent choice as well – I think most of them come whole, but you can tear them into pieces for a rustic pasta look and great texture.

-Don’t over cook the pasta.
-Nothing is worse than spending your time cooking a beautiful pasta dinner only to find you’ve overcooked the noodles.
+Don’t overcook the pasta.
+Nothing is worse than spending your time cooking a beautiful pasta sauce only to find you’ve overcooked the noodles.
 (Trust me I’ve been there more times than I’d like to admit!).
-It’s easy to get distracted and leave the pasta on for a few minutes too long; this is why I force myself to use a timer and always set it 1-2 minutes before the recommended cook time.
-That way you can taste for the texture you prefer.
-And remember, the pasta will continue to cook slightly even after being strained.
+Check 1-2 minutes before the cooking time is up and do a taste test.
+It should have a nice bite in the middle, but not crunchy.
+And remember, the pasta will continue to cook slightly after being strained.
 In Italian “al dente” translates to “to the tooth”, meaning firm to the tooth or bite.
-To achieve this texture, I normally cook the pasta right at the minimum cook time or even a minute before, as it will continue to cook while being mixed into the sauce.
+To achieve this texture, I normally cook the pasta right at the minimum cooking time or even a minute before.

 More Summer Pasta Dishes: